-Have you ever entered a long-term business arrangement and found yourself unclear about who’s responsible for what?
+Have you ever entered a long-term business arrangement under a business confidentiality agreement and found unclear responsibilities?

-That’s where a Master Services Agreement (MSA) comes in.
+That’s where a Master Services Agreement (MSA) comes in, often linked with a general business partnership agreement.

 In the dynamic world of outsourcing, tech collaborations, and software development, clear communication is critical.
 An MSA acts as the backbone of your business relationship, offering a standard framework under which multiple projects or services are executed.